-- Alternative 1: Adopt a Resolution to Adopt the Climate Action Playbook, including the greenhouse gas reduction targets of 55 percent by 2030 and 80 percent by 2050, make the findings required by CEQA and accept the Addendum to the LUTE EIR. - Alternative 2: Adopt a Resolution to Adopt the Climate Action Playbook, including the greenhouse gas reduction targets of 55 percent by 2030 and 80 percent by 2050, make the findings required by CEQA and accept the Addendum to the LUTE EIR, with modifications. - Alternative 3: Other recommendation provided by the Commission.
+- Alternative 1: Adopt the Climate Action Playbook, including the greenhouse gas reduction targets of 55% by 2030 and 80% by 2050. - Alternative 2: Adopt the Climate Action Playbook, including the greenhouse gas reduction targets of 55% by 2030 and 80% by 2050, with modifications. - Alternative 3: Other recommendation provided by the Commission.